GryllsAddons/ShaguTweaks-mods/README.md

 *Rescales the interface options menu and removes the background.*

 - **Improved Roll Frames**
-*Restyles the roll frames, shows who has clicked need/greed/pass (requires "Detailed Loot information" to be checked in interface options).*
+*Restyles the roll frames, shows who has clicked need/greed/pass (requires "Detailed Loot Information" to be checked in interface options).*

 - **Loot Monitor**
 *Display recent loot text in a central scrolling window.*